protolambda/eth2.0-ssz/specs/types/general.md

 ## Representation

 Mapping *valid* instances of the same type to a byte sequence is bijective:
-- Serialization: Any two different values *of te same type* cannot have the same representation.
+- Serialization: Any two different values *of the same type* cannot have the same representation.
 - Deserialization: Any *valid* representation *of a given type* cannot be interpreted as two different values *of that same type*.

 Mapping *any* instance of a type to any byte sequence is *injective and non-surjective*: